rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-service-manager.rst

 The techniques you will use to identify devices in the third-party cloud will vary, because you are interacting with unique third-party APIs which all have unique parameters.
-Typically you will authenticate with the third-party API using OAuth; then call an API specific method.
+Typically you will authenticate with the third-party API using OAuth; then call an API-specific method.
 For example, it could be as simple as this:

 .. code-block:: groovy